-(they don't have to start out strong, they can and should build up to it).
+They don't have to start out strong, they can and should build up to it.

-(yes you can have both this and a strong character).
+Yes you can have both this and a strong character.

-(readers need to be able to relate to them in some way, even if its small).
+Readers need to be able to relate to them in some way, even if its small.

-(whether it's sexual orientation, culture, or otherwise)
+Whether it's the writer, the characters' sexual orientation, culture, or otherwise.

-Unique or interesting settings, or stories where settings are important to the plot.
+Unique or interesting settings, or stories where settings are important to the plot